uwspstar/20-Day-Challenge-List/C#/1-50 Interview Questions.md

 #### English Explanation:

-The **`out`** keyword in C# is used to pass arguments to methods by reference, allowing the method to return multiple values.
-When a parameter is passed using the `out` keyword, the called method can modify the value of the argument, and it must assign a value to it before the method returns.
+The **`out`** keyword in C# is used to pass arguments to methods by reference, allowing the method to `return multiple values`.
+When a parameter is passed using the `out` keyword, the called method can modify the value of the argument, and it `must assign a value to it before the method returns`.

 #### Code Example: